Bluehost vs HostGator Comparision

 Uptime: Bluehost vs. HostGator

 Simply put, uptime is how often a server is up or down relative to how often it is down.
-If a host has a lot of downtime, that means that your website is often down or unavailable, which is a bad thing; you want a host that has very little downtime.
+If a host has a lot of downtimes, that means that your website is often down or unavailable, which is a bad thing; you want a host that has very little downtime.

 Many hosting companies have an uptime or SLA assurance, which is typically 99.9% or a similar number.
 Bluehost no longer promises a specific percentage of uptime, but Hostgator gives 99.9 percent as a figure to guarantee their uptime.

 To test these hosts, I monitored their uptime for a whole year using the ServerView platform of Dotcom-Monitor.
-Each website hosted on Bluehost and Hostgator was pinged from several North American data centers each 3 hours.
-It is important to test over a long period of time because it allows with more data points to create a larger sample size.
+Each website hosted on Bluehost and Hostgator was pinged from several North American data centers every 3 hours.
+It is important to test over a long period of time because it allows more data points to create a larger sample size.

 When it comes to monitoring, 12 months is a fairly long-term test, and this length of time gives a fair assessment of the host’s reliability.
 Having a 12-month test ensures that each host has the chance to recover from downtime here and there and still has a decent long-term average for their servers ‘ uptime and reliability.